Yelp/casper/README.md

-_Important note about naming: Casper was initially baptized "Spectre" internally._ It's only after the [Spectre/Meltdown](https://spectreattack.com/) vulnerabilities were published that we decided to chang the name to "Casper", a more friendly and less confusing name for the outside world.
+_Important note about naming: Casper was initially baptized "Spectre" internally._ It's only after the [Spectre/Meltdown](https://spectreattack.com/) vulnerabilities were published that we decided to change the name to "Casper", a more friendly and less confusing name for the outside world.
 If you see remnants of "Spectre" in the code, that's why!